SaoDaliInaco/os-se-p20240003/os-class-activities-p20240003/activity1/README.md

 ### Part A — File Creator

 **Describe your implementation:** [What differences did you notice between the library version and the system call version?]
+> The library version is easier and more readable because it uses high-level functions like `fopen()`.
+The system call version uses low-level functions like `open()` and `write()`, which give more control but are more complex.

 **Version A — Library Functions (`file_creator_lib.c`):**